Table of Contents

-- Libraries and support.
-While it’s impressive, it’s not enough for native development.
+- Libraries and support, though impressive, are not enough for native development

 Flutter vs React Native

-While both Flutter and React Native have their pros and cons, they have their differences as well, and your choice of platform may also depend upon many of the differences we discussed here
+While both have their pros and cons, they have their differences as well, and your choice of platform may also depend on many of the differences we discussed here.

-Comparatively, Flutter and React Native are quite young when you take into account the other programming languages.
-React Native started back in 2015 while Flutter was released in 2017.
-Today, the current React Native version is 0.63.1 while the current version for Flutter is 1.20, so you can see that they’re both in their early stages.
+Comparatively, both platforms are quite young when you take the other programming languages into account.
+React Native started back in 2015, with its current version as 0.63.1, while Flutter was released in 2017, with the current version of 1.20.
+So as you can see, they’re both still in their early stages.

 However, you should know that based on the development cycle and feature releases, React Native seems to be lagging behind Flutter.

-When it comes to popularity, Flutter and React Native are not far from each other.
+When it comes to popularity, both are not far from each other.
 On Github, Flutter boasts of 102k stars compared to React Native’s 90.5k stars.

 On the flip side, React Native is preferred by 42% of developers in comparison to 39% of developers who prefer Flutter, according to Statista.

-While Dart might be easier to use and adapt for Java developers, there’s not much traction from developers and there aren’t that many large corporations that are invested in Dart development.
+While Dart might be easier to use and adapt to for Java users, there’s not much traction from developers and there aren’t that many large corporations that are invested in Dart development.

 Cost to Develop a Flutter/React Native App

-Whether you choose React Native or Google Flutter, the app development cost will likely be the same and the cost can vary depending on the above-mentioned factors.
+Whether you choose React Native or Google Flutter, the app development cost will likely be the same and vary depending on the above-mentioned factors.

 Future of React Native and Google Flutter